Wasiq1123/ai-perception-research/efficient-ai-model-deployment/README.md

 - Benchmark on actual edge hardware (e.g. OpenVINO on an Intel NUC, or a Jetson device) rather than Colab GPU/CPU.
 - Apply the same INT8 ONNX pipeline used for Depth Anything V2 to the open-vocabulary detectors.
 - Extend 4-bit quantization evaluation beyond DETR to other detection/VLM models in this portfolio.

+## Research Takeaway

+For DETR, 4-bit NF4 quantization delivers a real efficiency gain — roughly 30% less peak GPU memory and a jump in throughput from 7.90 to 11.49 images/sec — but at a substantial cost to detection quality (mAP dropping by nearly a third).
+This repository's controlled, single-variable design makes that trade-off explicit rather than reporting efficiency gains in isolation: any deployment decision here needs both numbers side by side, not just the faster one.